 So You Think You Have a Butler Building

-Just like Levi’s® is the brand leader in blue jeans, Butler is the brand leader in the pre-engineered metal building industry.
-The company built its first rounded roof car garage in 1910 and the first rigid frame building was developed and erected in 1939.
-Although most of these early 20th century structures are no longer standing, it is not uncommon to see a Butler Building from the 1940s or early 1950s still being utilized today.
-To help you identify your Butler Building, we have categorized them into four time periods as shown below.
+Just like Levi’s® is the brand leader in denim, Butler is the brand leader in the pre-engineered metal building industry.
+The company built its first rounded roof car garage in 1910, and it developed and erected its first rigid frame building in 1939.
+Although most of these early twentieth century structures are no longer standing, some Butler Buildings from the 1940s and early 1950s are still in use today.
+To help you identify your Butler Building, we have categorized them into four time periods.

 Generation 1 and 2 buildings: 1948 through 1969

 The WWII Quonset type metal building was phased out in the late 1940s and, at that time, Butler was actively producing its rigid frame buildings and used the Butler BRI panel until 1959, after which the Butlerib panel was introduced.
 Also, the M-36 Panel-Frame panel was introduced for Butler Buildings in the mid-1950s.
 All three of these panels were single-skin screw-down panels.
 The BRI panel can be identified by the type of fastener used during installation.
 A screw and nut were used to attach the panel to the roof or wall structure since self-drilling screws were not in widespread use until the late 1960s.
 Additionally, most BRI panels were supplied in a galvanized finish as seen in the photo to the right.
 The Butler F103 panel was introduced to the market in 1962.
 This panel style was one of the first foam-insulated panels with an outer and inner metal panel.
 This style of panel is often referred to as a sandwich panel.
 All of these panels are now obsolete.